-⚠ The TDM version of Maxim introduces 1028 samples of delay at 48 kHz into any processed signal.
+★ The TDM version of Maxim introduces 1028 samples of delay at 48 kHz into any processed signal.
 The RTAS version of Maxim introduces 1024 samples of delay.
 These delays will increase proportionally at higher sample rates.
-To preserve phase synchronicity between multiple audio sources when Maxim is only applied to one of these sources, use Delay Compensation (Pro Tools 6.4 and higher only), or the DigiRack Time Adjuster plug-in to compensate.
+To preserve phase synchronicity between multiple audio sources when Maxim is only applied to one of these sources, use Delay Compensation, or the DigiRack Time Adjuster plug-in to compensate.

-Maxim Controls
+Maxim Controls and Meters